bbookman/AI_summarize/src/templates/journal_prompt.md

 Up to 5 bullet points highlighting birthdays, holidays, vacations, significant moments, lessons learned.

-Do not include the section below if no journal entry is found.

 ## Journal Entry:

-This narrative will be as lengthy as needed to capture the details provided by the transcript if the word "journal" is seen.
-It should capture all the nostalgia, the feelings and emotions exxpressed regarding each journal entry.
-There may be more than one journal entry topic.
-Create at least one paragraph for each journal topic.
-Include quotes that illustrate the feelings and emotions expressed or the facts stated.
+If detected as described above, write a narrative that should capture all nostalgia, feelings, and emotions expressed regarding each journal entry mentioned.
+Create at least two paragraphs per journal topic.

-Do not include the section below if no health data is found.
+Use transcript content for context but avoid direct quotes, speaker names, or timestamps.

 ## Health Data:

+Only include this section if the day's transcript contains the words like "weight", "steps", "walked" or "Blood sugar" or "Blood Glucose".

 | Measurement | Value |
 | ----------- | ----- |